Investments growth icon

 You don’t have to contribute to an ISA during ISA season, but bear in mind this could mean missing out on more competitive rates or attractive new deals.

-What’s more, if you don’t subscribe to an ISA at any other time of the year, you risk paying tax on interest from savings if you exceed your PSA.
+Furthermore, if you don’t pay into an ISA at any other time of the year (and instead hold your money in a traditional savings account), you risk being taxed on the interest earned if you exceed your PSA.

 What time of year is best to open an ISA?